LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-full-featured-lms-on-raspberry-pi.md

 ## Add your local music collection

 Your Lyrion Music Server is able to serve your local music collection to your Squeezebox players.
-You can attach an external hard drive which contains all your music to the Raspberry Pi or, if you already have all your music available via a netwerk share, you can add this network share to the piCorePlayer.
+You can attach an external hard drive which contains all your music to the Raspberry Pi or, if you already have all your music available via a network share, you can add this network share to the piCorePlayer.

 ### External hard drive